jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

 For some applications, if you wish to use nonces to detect missing messages or to ignore replayed messages, it is also acceptable to use a simple incrementing counter as a nonce.
 However, you must ensure that the same value is never reused.
 Be careful as you may have multiple threads or even hosts generating messages using the same key pairs.
 A better alternative is to use the `crypto_secretstream()` API.

 As stated above, senders can decrypt their own messages and compute a valid authentication tag for any messages encrypted with a given shared secret key.
 This is generally not an issue for online protocols.
-If this is not acceptable, then check out the Sealed Boxes and Key Exchange sections of the documentation.
+If this is not acceptable, then check out the Sealed Boxes and [Key encapsulation](key_encapsulation.md) sections of the documentation.

 ## Key pair generation